 Monochrome photographs are timeless, mainly black and white photographs.
 They enhance emotional substance and have a disposition of making photos look more artistic.

-They can be used on many different scenes as it’s not required to think about all the colors that should look good together and match the amount of light available.
+They can be used in many different scenes as it’s not required to think about all the colors that should look good together and match the amount of light available.
 And for those who love to play with color, black and white photography doesn’t necessarily need to be boring as there are so many different shades to choose from.

-Gray scale is a spectrum of black and white which evolves into shades and different depths of gray.
-So when we speak of gray scale we speak of how we measure tones of gray.
+Grayscale is a spectrum of black and white, which evolves into shades and different depths of gray.
+So when we speak of grayscale, we speak of how we measure tones of gray.
 Here are five tips you might need to know when it comes to Black & White Photography.

-1. Use RAW
+1. Take Photos in RAW

 If you have the opportunity to use RAW, do it!
 It will open up many new possibilities and give you more control of the image’s appearance.

 The negative aspect of RAW files is that it needs to be processed later.
 If you use RAW files, your computer, rather than your camera will process the records and generate a picture file from it.
-You can for instance use Adobe Photoshop to process the images.
+You can, for instance, use Adobe Photoshop to process the images.

-If you don’t have that function on your camera, then don’t worry, carry on reading and you’ll see that there are plenty of other ways to get great black and white photographs.
+If you don’t have that function on your camera, then don’t worry, carry on reading, and you’ll see that there are plenty of other ways to get great black and white photographs.